 In our previous blog post, we looked at software design patterns and the various benefits of using them.
-In this blog post, we delve deeper into the factory design method, when should you use it, and its pros and cons.
+In this blog post, we delve deeper into the factory method design, when should you use it, and its pros and cons.

-We also use a real-life factory design pattern case study to understand how factory method makes it easier to develop complex software while keeping the complexity under control.
+We also use a real-life factory design pattern case study to understand how method design pattern makes it easier to develop complex software while keeping the complexity under control.

 What is Factory Design Pattern?

-Factory method ranks among the most used design patterns in software development.
+The factory method ranks among the most used design patterns in software development.
 As a creational design pattern, it’s used to create objects but without providing a specific class type for it.
-Rather we only define the interface or an abstract class while letting a sub-class decide which class to instantiate.
+Rather we only define the interface or an abstract class while letting a sub-class decide which class to instantiate and do a little modification in the Factory class.
 In other words, the sub-classes decide which type of object is to be used.